 - Discuss how the competition ratio can be increased, and how the design compared to the other designs

 - Specify the power source chosen for the design

 - Include the spreadsheet with every design's results.
-Describe the results and talk about other designs in the class
+Describe the results and talk about other designs in the competition

 Team PowerPoint Presentation